-Wheaties sponsors the first telecast of a baseball game when their ads are aired during the Ebbets Field contest between Reds and the Dodgers.
-The commercial broadcast is only available in New York City where an estimated 500 people own television sets.
+Wheaties sponsors the first telecast of a baseball game when their ads are aired during the Ebbets Field contest between the Reds and the Dodgers.
+The commercial broadcast is available only in New York City, where an estimated 500 people own television sets.

-Jackie Robinson hits for the backward cycle when he homers in the first inning, triples in the fourth, doubles in the sixth, and completes the rare event with single in the eighth.
-In addition to his ten total bases, the Dodger second baseman drives in two runs, scores three times and steals a base helping Brooklyn beat the Cardinals at Sportsman's Park, 12-7.
+Jackie Robinson hits for the backward cycle when he homers in the first inning, triples in the fourth, doubles in the sixth, and completes the rare event with a single in the eighth.
+In addition to his ten total bases, the Dodger second baseman drives in two runs, scores three times, and steals a base, helping Brooklyn beat the Cardinals at Sportsman's Park, 12-7.

 The Yankees trade rookie hurler Lew Burdette along with $50,000 to the Braves for right-hander Johnny Sain.
-Burdette will come back to haunt the Bronx Bombers pitching three complete-game victories in the 1957 World Series won by Milwaukee in seven games.
+The right-hander will come back to haunt the Bronx Bombers, pitching three complete-game victories in the 1957 World Series won by Milwaukee in seven games.

 With his second home run of the game, the sixth time he has accomplished the feat this year, Gil Hodges hits his 36th round-tripper to establish a new franchise record for homers in a season.
 The Dodger first baseman's seventh-inning three-run blast in the team's 13-1 rout of Cincinnati at Brooklyn's Ebbets Field surpasses the mark of 35 set by Babe Herman in 1930.